Sign In / Sign Out

 Do you have the next best sport idea?
 Are you the founder of a sport-related initiative that will positively change the world through sport?
 The Global Sport Venture Challenge, paired Global Sport Venture Development program can help fund your idea.
 No sharks here, just support and mentorship for the next best sports innovation!

-If you’re ready, the ‘apply’ button below will take you to ASU E+I’s Venture Devils application page where you can get started.
+If you’re ready, the ‘apply’ button below will take you to our external application form on F6S where you can get started.
 Have more questions?
 Read our FAQ below, e-mail us, or fill out an interest form.

 Venture Devils supports all ASU student, faculty, staff, and community-based entrepreneurs.